• Skip to main content

 Carnitas when translated from Spanish to English means “little meats”.
 Carnitas is a dish of braised pork that is flavored with citrus and then broiled to add crispy texture.

-What I love about making Carnitas
+What I love about Dutch Oven Carnitas

 • It's tender, juicy, and flavorful